 Adam Widmer and Brandon Bowen received the Ade Adegbite Memorial Scholarships in 2015.

 Both of these young people demonstrated active volunteerism, strong academic goals, and encompass the spirit of Ade in their determination and resilience in overcoming barriers and challenges related to epilepsy.

-To make a donation call our office at 416.964.9095.
+To make a donation to our scholarships and bursaries fund, please email Brandon Fairley at email@example.com.
 Donations are eligible for a charitable tax receipt.